Last Updated: January 13, 2010

 Problems:

-These problems (PAIRED EXERCISES AND ADDITIONAL EXERCISES) are from: An Introduction to General, Organic, and Biochemistry, Ninth Edition, by Hein, Pattison, Arena, and Best.
+These problems (PAIRED EXERCISES AND ADDITIONAL EXERCISES) are from: An Introduction to General, Organic, and Biochemistry, 11th Edition, by Hein, Pattison, and Arena.

 Chapter 19- Even Numbered Problems